Romans 9

 29 Isaiah had already said this:

-‘The Lord of great power has let some of our children live.
+‘The Almighty Lord has let some of our children live.

 We would have become like the people in Sodom and Gomorrah.’

 9:29See Isaiah 1:9 and Genesis 19:1-29.
-Sodom and Gomorrah were small towns.
-The people who lived there refused to obey God.
+The people who lived in Sodom and Gomorrah were very wicked.
 So God destroyed those towns.
 30 So, we must think about what all this means.
 The Gentiles were not trying to become right with God.
 But some of them have now become right with him.
 God has accepted them as right, because they have believed in Jesus Christ.
-31 But Israel's people tried to find a law that would make them right with God.
+31 Israel's people tried to find a law that would make them right with God.
 But they failed to become right with God.
 32 They failed because they refused to believe in Christ.
 Instead, they were trying to do certain things so that God would accept them.
 Because of that they fell to the ground.
 Their feet hit the stone which causes people to fall.
 33 It says this in the Bible:

 ‘Look, I am putting a special stone in Zion.